 How To Undo Saved Changes In WordPress Video Tutorial

 Now you can undo saved changes in WordPress.
 Each time you publish, update or save a draft.
 WordPress saves a post revision to the database.

 You can access post revisions via the right sidebar when editing blog posts.

 You can review your saved revisions or compare any two revisions.

-To restore your post to a saved revision, move the scale pointer, then click on the ‘Restore’ link.
+Move the scale pointer, and click on the ‘Restore’ link to restore your post to a saved revision.
 You can view and restore revisions as many times as you like.

 Before you go and check out WordPress revisions for your site, would you kindly spare one minute to leave me a comment?
 Did my post help you?
-Did you find my post easy to follow?
-Would you like me to add more detail?
+I enjoy reading your comments.